 - Suicidal thoughts

-Treatment and Support for Those Living with Depression and Their Families
+Treatment and Care for Those Living with Depression

 Treatments for depression can include:

 - Psychotherapy, including cognitive behavioral therapy, family-focused therapy and interpersonal therapy.

 - Medications, including antidepressants, mood stabilizers and antipsychotic medications.